Links on Android Authority may earn us a commission. Learn more.

 We generally recommend against buying phones that no longer receive security patches.
 With so much of our lives dependent on the security of our devices, it’s not something you should take lightly.

-At the time of this writing, the following Pixel phones no longer receive regular security updates:
+At the time of this writing, the following Pixel phones no longer receive regular security updates, or will stop receiving them soon:

 - Pixel 3 and Pixel 3 XL